Inference of multi-channel r-process element enrichment in the Milky Way using binary neutron star merger observations: Chemical abundance evolution

 We first consider an r-process enrichment scenario in which BNS mergers with an sGRB-informed DTD are the only enrichment site.
 Fig.~\ref{fig:FeH_EuFe} shows the abundance ratio of [Eu/Fe] as a function of [Fe/H].
 We overplot the observed metallicities of Galactic disk stars from~\citet{BattistiniBensby2016} (blue diamonds), as well as observations from the Stellar Abundances for Galactic Archaeology (SAGA) database (\citet{saga}; green crosses), which span both metal-rich disk stars and metal-poor halo stars.
-Despite the large statistical uncertainty originating from the uncertainties in BNS merger rate (locally and at higher redshift), mass distribution, neutron star EOS, and analytic fits to ejecta in numerical simulations as described in the previous section, the abundance ratio [Eu/Fe] estimated from the BNS-only model shows a clear deviation from the stellar observations at low metallicity.
-Thus, while this single-site model can match the observed Eu abundance at $z=0$, it cannot reproduce the Galactic history of r-process enrichment.
+Despite the large statistical uncertainty originating from the uncertainties in BNS merger rate (locally and at higher redshift), mass distribution, neutron star EOS, and analytic fits to ejecta in numerical simulations as described in the previous section, the abundance ratio [Eu/Fe] estimated from the BNS-only model shows a clear deviation from the stellar observations at low metallicity{, consistent with what was found in previous work.} Thus, while this single-site model {can match the average observed Eu abundance at solar metallicity,} it cannot reproduce the Galactic history of r-process enrichment.